Detection and Mitigation of Algorithmic Bias via Predictive Rate Parity

-The rest of the paper is organized as follows.
-In Section \ref{sec:problem_statement} we provide a problem statement and precise formulation of predictive rate parity.
+The remainder of the paper is organized as follows.
+In Section \ref{sec:problem_statement} we provide a problem statement and precise formulation of predictive parity.
 In Section \ref{sec:testing} and \ref{sec:mitigation} we develop the formal testing and mitigation methodology respectively.
-In Section \ref{sec:multi_objective}, we extend these methods to multi-objective models.
-Section \ref{sec:infra-marginality}.
+We extend these methods to multi-objective models in Section \ref{sec:multi_objective} and draw connection to marginal outcome fairness in Section \ref{sec:infra-marginality}.
 Section \ref{sec:impact} discusses some of the metrics through which we can quantify the impact caused by deviating from predictive parity.
 Finally, we present the experimental results in Section \ref{sec:empirical} before concluding with a discussion in Section \ref{sec:discussion}.
 The supplement contains supporting examples, discussion, and proofs of the claims presented in the main text.
 We end this section with a brief overview of the related literature.